Chalchitra Abhiyaan: Film screenings and use of mobile theatres to disseminate news

 They are also unique in their dissemination of news.
 Apart from distributing their reports and films online, they also take their video stories from village to village screening them on projectors at village choupals, panchayats, schools etc. They also screen international cinema in these rural parts, sometimes live translating the film because the illiterate villagers cannot read subtitles.

 Since most of the single screens have shut down in small towns in India which were an affordable way for people to watch cinema together, the film screenings are a way to reintroduce collective viewing of quality content and cinema that is no longer accessible in socio-economically marginalised sections of India.
 The aim is to initiate discussions and debates on the contemporary socio-economic realities of India and the world.

 Some films that have stimulated intense dialogue among the community include Sadgati (directed by Satyajit Ray), Kala (directed by Rohit V.S.) and Raam ke Naam (directed by Anand Patwardhan), Children of Heaven (directed by Majid Majidi) among others.

 Over the past few years, they have developed dedicated viewership in more than ten villages where on average 60 to 100 people watch films together on a weekly basis.
 The post-screening discussions on news and cinema create a healthy space to debate, critique, and discuss contemporary issues.

 The screenings are sometimes disrupted by political goons either by instigating village pradhans or by disconnecting the electricity supply.

+Over 3,000 people attend film and news screenings annually.

 They have been attacked and detained several times for reporting these issues.

 Reading room and Travelling Library

 The collective also runs a library that is used by young people in Kandhla as a reading room, film screening space and training centre, where they study, discuss readings and films and learn the basics of video production.
+These training programs are designed for rural West UP youth to gain professional skills in film-making, editing, journalism and media training.